• Home

 Root Chakra - Muladhara Chakra

-Symbol: The Root Chakra symbol consists of a 4-petalled lotus flower, a square, and a downward-facing triangle.
+Symbol: The Root Chakra symbol consists of a 4-petaled lotus flower, a square, and a downward-facing triangle.
 Each element is said to represent the 4 aspects of the human mind, uniting to form the birth of the human consciousness.

 Color: Red